K4kug3n/K4kug3n/README.md

 # Maxime Rambosson

-Master degree student at University of Geneva.
+PhD student at University of Geneva.

-Passionate of coding in general, I'm interessed in everything providing a real and usable result.
+Passionate about coding, I'm interested in projects that deliver real, usable results.

-Currently working on Computer Graphics and Programming Language creation for learning purpose.
+I create minimal projects to experiment with and learn about various fields.